DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 Give it time to get certificates, checking `docker logs caddy` as it goes, then visit the urls.
 It should lead to the services with https working.

-If something is fucky use `docker logs caddy` to see what is happening.</br>
+If something is fucky use `docker logs caddy` to see what is happening.<br>
 Restarting the container `docker container restart caddy` can help.
 Or investigate inside `docker exec -it caddy /bin/sh`.
 For example trying to ping hosts that are suppose to be reachable,